SciML/SciMLDocs/docs/src/highlevels/learning_resources.md

-# Curated Learning, Teaching, and Training Resouces
+# Curated Learning, Teaching, and Training Resources

 While the SciML documentation is made to be comprehensive, there will always be good alternative resources.
 The purpose of this section of the documentation